psi-mis/hivstr/README.md

 ## Installation

+hivstr is on its way to [CRAN](https://CRAN.R-project.org).
 You can install the released version of hivstr from [CRAN](https://CRAN.R-project.org) with:

 ``` r